microsoft/fluentui-react-native/packages/components/Button/SPEC.md

   /**
    * Button contains only icon, there's no text content
-   * Must be set for button to style correctly when button has not content.
+   * Must be set for button to style correctly when button has no content.
    */
   iconOnly?: boolean;